anonymous-authors-2018/DisCoRL/README.md

 # DisCoRL: Continual Reinforcement Learning via Policy Distillation

-These are the codes with which we used to produce our results of our paper for The Conference on Robot Learning (CoRL) 2019
+This is the code with which we used to produce our results of our paper for The Conference on Robot Learning (CoRL) 2019

 Our testing environment `Omnirobot` with three different tasks: target reaching, target circling and target escaping, one shall use the branch [escaping_task](https://github.com/anonymous-authors-2018/CoRL/tree/escaping_task) for the escaping task.
 For the tests of EWC method, one could refer to the branch [EWC_test](https://github.com/anonymous-authors-2018/CoRL/tree/EWC_test).
+To perform Progress and Compress experiments, please refer to the branch [ProgressCompress](https://github.com/anonymous-authors-2018/CoRL/tree/ProgressCompress/environments/omnirobot_gym).

 | **Omnidirectional robot environment**       |
 | ------------------------------------------- |
 | <img src="imgs/three_tasks_reallife_sim_update.png " width="600">  |

-#  An user guide for Policy Distillation
+#  A user guide for Policy Distillation

 These are steps to reproduce our experiments and results.
 The guideline is for a three-tasks distillation.
 A simplified two tasks distillation instruction can be found  in the folder [rl_baselines/supervised_rl/](https://github.com/anonymous-authors-2018/CoRL/tree/escaping_task/rl_baselines/supervised_rl)

-# 1 - Train Baselines

-### 0 - Generate datasets for SRL (random policy)
+# Step 0 - Generate dataset for SRL (random policy)

 ```
 cd robotics-rl-srl